Frequently asked

 Where does the event and venue information come from?

-ThatEventSite organizes information from publicly available sources — venue websites, civic calendars, local listings, and operator submissions — so each community has a complete public event graph.
+ThatEventSite organizes information from publicly available sources — venue websites, civic calendars, local listings, and operator submissions — so each community has a complete local event guide.
 Claiming or adding your venue lets you correct anything that's wrong.

 Can I correct inaccurate information about my venue?